 Agoro-Agu Landscape, Uganda

 The Achwa River Range of Northern Uganda includes 17 Central Forest Reserves, seven of which are categorized as critical sites for biodiversity conservation.
 It includes the Agoro Agu Forest, a transboundary protected area with South Sudan which gives the landscape its name.
 Despite the recognized link between these reserves, community managed forests, forest buffer zones, and the surrounding agricultural lands, current plans are carried out in isolation.
 Local communities are highly dependent on the landscape, as 91% of local livelihood strategies come from land and forest resources.
 This underscores the need for sustainably managed forest lands and inclusive land use decisions.
-Through a Land Use Dialogue, local stakeholders will together build a landscape vision to be incorporated into national and community-based natural resource management.
+Through a Land Use Dialogue process, local stakeholders together built a landscape vision to be incorporated into national and community-based natural resource management.

 - Implementation of the National Forest Management Plan;

-- Support for the Landscape Platform and Community Forest Associations;
+- Support for Community Forest Associations;